-- Meetings will be held on the 3rd Wednesday of each month.
+- Beginning in 2015, meetings will be held on the 3rd Wednesday of the month in January, March, May, July, September and December.
+A November meeting would be reserved for the Elected Officials Caucus.
 Breakfast will be served at 7 a.m., meetings will begin at 7:30 a.m., and conclude at 9:30 a.m.

 - Hosting of the meetings (and funding the cost of breakfast) will rotate among the Partners - allowing visitation of multiple locations around the county.

-- September - Reserved for groups requesting membership to give presentation, if organization meets membership criteria.
+- July - Group requesting membership to give presentation, if organization meets membership criteria.

-- October – Reserved for discussion of group requesting membership status.
+- September - Discussion of group requesting membership status.

 - November - Elected Officials Caucus in lieu of an official meeting.